gonicus/gofaxip/README.md

 ## Advanced Features

-As the _virtual modems_ visible in HylaFAX are not tied to preconfigured lines but assigned dynamically, it is not feasible to assign static telephone numbers to individual modems.
-Instead, GOfax.IP can query a `DynamicConfig` script before trying to send outgoing faxes that works similar to the `DynamicConfig` feature in HylaFAX' `faxgetty`.
+As the _virtual modems_ visible in HylaFAX are not tied to preconfigured lines but assigned dynamically, it is not possible to assign static telephone numbers to individual modems.
+Instead, GOfax.IP can query a `DynamicConfig` script before trying to send outgoing faxes which works similarly to the `DynamicConfig` feature in HylaFAX' `faxgetty`.
 Using the sender's user id (`owner`), it can be used to set the Callerid, TSI and Header for each individual outgoing fax.
 It is also possible to reject an outgoing fax.

 ### DynamicConfig for incoming faxes